openbenches/openbenches.org/DEVELOPERS.md

 │   ├── sharing.php - links to share a specific page
 │   └── searchform.php - form to search the site.
 POSTs to /search
 ├── image.php - displays an image.
 Called as /image/abc123
-              - where the 2nd parameter is the SHA1 hash of the media ├── benchimage.php - displays the HTML for a single image.
-Called as /benchimage/1234 │                  - where 1234 is the ID of the bench.
+│             - where the 2nd parameter is the SHA1 hash of the media
+├── benchimage.php - displays the HTML for a single image.
+Called as /benchimage/1234
+│                  - where 1234 is the ID of the bench.
-│                  - Used by JS functions to show a page preview ├── flickr.php - admin page for importing images from flickr.com ├── edit.php - edit a bench
+│                  - Used by JS functions to show a page preview ├── edit.php - edit a bench
 ├── search.php - search the site - either by text or SOUNDEX.
 Paginated
 │   └── searchform.php - form to search the site.
 POSTs to /search
-├── search.php - search the site - either by text or SOUNDEX.
-Paginated
 ├── sitemap.xml.php - provides a sitemap to search engines
 ├── data.json.php - redirects users to the API
 ├── login.php - redirects users to Auth0 for log in